-- Preferably 2 years of experience in international development cooperation/ (Project evaluation/review experiences within the United Nations system will be considered an asset). - Experience in project design, project cycle management, and project monitoring and evaluation.
+- Experience working in West Asia (experience in Iran will be an asset). - Preferably 5 years of experience in international development cooperation (Project evaluation/review experiences within the United Nations system will be considered an asset).

 Criteria for Selection of the Best Offer